 Yuma Proving Ground Continues Area's Army History

-The presence of the U.S. Army in Yuma goes back to 1850, when Fort Yuma was constructed on a hill overlooking the important Yuma crossing of the Colorado River.
-Soldiers at Fort Yuma maintained peace with the local Indians and protected the important crossing, which was used by thousands of travelers each year.
+The presence of the U.S. Army in Yuma goes back to 1850, when Fort Yuma was constructed on a hill overlooking the important Yuma crossing of the Colorado River, which was used by thousands of travelers each year.
 The fort operated until 1883.